JohnWCartmell/ERScript/html/change-2-Jun-2023..partA.md

 3. Extend  the 1.6 parser -- to parse auxiliary scope constraint.
 4. Modify physical enrichment -- to take account of auxiliary scope constraint when generating foreign keys.

-5. Modify xpath enrichment -- to use the auxiliary scope constraint in `xpath_eveluate` of a `reference' relationshuip
+5. Modify xpath enrichment -- to use the auxiliary scope constraint in `xpath_eveluate` of a `reference`	 relationshuip

 I originally thought  that `erlib` would the change but it doesn't need to because the change will be picked up via generated `xpath_evaluate`

 #### Testing

-Where can we test this feature except for in the meta model.
+We will test this feature by implementing part B of this chenage of the 2nd June 2023.